Attorney Employment Opportunities

-Within the Department of Justice, Attorneys are referred to as "Assistant Attorneys General" and are employed only within the central office in Madison.
+Within the Department of Justice, Attorneys are referred to as "Assistant Attorneys General" .
 These positions perform a variety of legal services, through counsel and representation, to the Legislature, Governor, state agencies, corporation counsel and district attorneys; provide enforcement of statutes under the Attorney General's jurisdiction; conduct legal research; draft legal documents; develop formal and informal opinions; and present/argue cases in state and federal courts and before administrative agencies.
 Attorneys are assigned to one of the following units that specialize in different substantive areas of law:

 Depending on the needs of the Department, recruitment may be focused either at an "experienced, journey level" or at a more basic "entry level".
 Candidates for any Attorney position must possess a law degree from an accredited law school and be eligible to practice law in the State of Wisconsin.

 Starting salary is between $49,255 and $119,000 dependent on the candidate's background, training and experience.